sir12321/Version-Control-System-Inspired-by-Git/README.md

 - 3D Vector: Used to map filenames to File objects for O(1) access based on first and last character.

 ------------------------------------------------------------
-Contact : 9425056299
+Contact
 ------------------------------------------------------------
 For any queries, contact: Manya Jain
+Email: cs1240351@iitd.ac.in